localstack/docs/content/en/aws/rds/index.md

 ### Postgres versions

-When creating an RDS DB cluster or instance with `postgres`/`aurora-postgresql` DB engine, by default Postgres version 11 is used.
+When creating an RDS DB cluster or instance with `postgres`/`aurora-postgresql` DB engine and a specific `EngineVersion`, LocalStack will install and provision the respective Postgres version on demand.
-In order to use custom versions, make sure to configure the environment variable `RDS_PG_CUSTOM_VERSIONS=1`, which then causes LocalStack to install and start up the respective Postgres version on demand.
 Currently, versions 11/12/13 can be installed - when selecting a major version outside of this range, the default version 11 is used as fallback.

+In order to disable installation of custom versions, you may configure the environment variable `RDS_PG_CUSTOM_VERSIONS=0`, in which case always the default Postgres version 11 will be used.

 ## End-to-end example (Postgres)